 - Observed history and physical assessments

-- Spontaneous evaluations or feedback submitted since the previous mentor/mentee meeting
+- Any spontaneous evaluations or feedback that may have been submitted since the previous mentor/mentee meeting.

 - Development of an individualized learning plan

 The lifelong ability to develop self-identified learning plans is an expectation of the American Board of Pediatrics and integral to professionalism.
 Residents are responsible for developing learning strategies using the Individualized Learning Plan (ILP) on the American Academy of Pediatrics’ Pedialink site.
 Personal career goals and other specific areas for development can be addressed using this tool.
 The mentor is responsible for reviewing each mentee’s learning plan, and assists the resident in reflecting on current evaluations and prior effective learning strategies to further refine and adjust individualized learning goals.
 The mentor, along with program leadership, will assist the resident in navigating an Individual Education Pathway.